Astorga, Spain: Middle Ages

 Following the barbarian invasions, the Suebi established themselves in the former Gallaecia around 410, and Astorga became part of their kingdom.
 Conflicts with the Visigoths led to sacks by Theodoric II in 456 and Leovigild in 569.
 This resulted in the loss of its status as the capital of the conventus, with the Roman political and administrative system collapsing, and prominence shifting to León.
 In 714, during the Muslim conquest of the Iberian Peninsula, Astorga was attacked and destroyed by Tariq en route north.
+The Muslims named it إشطرقة (Ishṭarqa).

 After the emergence of the Kingdom of Asturias in the mid-8th century, King Alfonso I of Asturias reconquered Astorga among other cities for the Christians.
 Ordoño I of Asturias, who ascended the throne in 850, tasked Count Gatón with the city's repopulation and reconstruction.

 Years later, the five sons of Alfonso III of Asturias rebelled against him, leading to the division of the crown upon his abdication.
 García I of León, who received León, established his court in Astorga for four years until his death in 914.
 After this, Ordoño II of León moved the capital to León, marking the birth of the Kingdom of León.
 In 988, León was sacked by Almanzor, prompting, according to Víctor Gebhardt, a temporary relocation of the court to Astorga.
 Astorga itself suffered sieges and plunder by Almanzor's forces in 988, 994, and 996.

 In 1034, Sancho III of Pamplona captured Astorga and the rest of León amid disputes with Bermudo III of León.
 In 1073, the tenure system was established as a form of governance.
 In the early 12th century, it was occupied by Theresa, Countess of Portugal, who took advantage of the disputes between her sister Urraca I of León and Alfonso I of Aragon.
 In 1143, it became the domain of her son, Afonso I of Portugal.

 During the reign of Ferdinand III of Castile, territorial administration shifted from tenencias to lordships.
 For Astorga, this occurred around 1277, but in 1345, Alfonso XI of Castile decided the city would be governed by a magistrate and several councilmen.

 From 1367 to the end of the century, Astorga faced a crisis due to the plague, conflicts between Peter I of Castile and Henry II of Castile, and economic hardship.
 During this period, Astorgan merchants maintained trade with various Galician towns, possibly laying the foundation for future muleteering.

 On July 16, 1465, through a privilege granted in Toro, Henry IV of Castile awarded Álvar Pérez Osorio, Count of Trastámara, Lord of Villalobos, and Castroverde, the title of Marquis of Astorga, shifting the city to a feudal status.
 The marquisate exerted significant influence over the city's governance, impacting areas controlled by the cathedral chapter.